-DDL may not be able to discover some devices that are controlled by third-party drivers, such as those that provide multi-pathing or RAM disk capabilities.
-For these devices it may be preferable to use the multi-pathing capability that is provided by the third-party drivers for some arrays rather than using Dynamic Multi-Pathing (DMP).
-Such foreign devices can be made available as simple disks to VxVM by using the vxddladm addforeign command.
+The Device Discovery Layer (DDL) may not be able to discover some devices that are not auto-discoverable, such as RAM disks.
+Such foreign devices can be made available as simple disks to Veritas Volume Manager (VxVM) by using the vxddladm addforeign command.
 This also has the effect of bypassing DMP for handling I/O. The following example shows how to add entries for block and character devices in the specified directories:

-vxddladm addforeign blockdir=/dev/foo/dsk \ chardir=/dev/foo/rdsk vxddladm addforeign blockdir=/dev/foo/dsk
+vxddladm addforeign blockdir=/dev/foo/dsk chardir=/dev/foo/rdsk vxddladm addforeign blockdir=/dev/foo/dsk